xuganyu96/waterloo-cryptography/README.md

 Unfortunately, Kyber is not OW-PCA secure, so EtM as it is should not be directly applied to Kyber.
 I am not sure if there are other post-quantum candidates that can start with a OW-PCA secure PKE.

 ## Timing variability in Kyber/ML-KEM
+- [ ] Package the attack into a Dockerfile

 There is a [compiler-introduced timing variability in Kyber](https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/hqbtIGFKIpU).
 Maybe I can try to replicate the result, with Rust.
 The [Clangover](https://github.com/antoonpurnal/clangover) repository referenced the following two side-channel vulnerability papers:

 - [Generic Side-channel attacks on CCA-secure lattice-based PKE and KEM schemes](https://eprint.iacr.org/2019/948)